Time and the Trickster

 Jackie hugged her gently from behind and answered, "You're welcome, love," in a thick voice.

-Things moved at a fast past after the quiet mother daughter moment as they packed up Rose's gown, makeup and some hair accessories.
-Her suitcase was placed in the back of her jeep and her gown was hung carefully in the back with Rita Anne watching over it.
-Taking a deep breathe, Rose climbed into the driver's seat and looked over at the house as her mother locked it up.
+Things moved at a fast past after the quiet mother-daughter moment as they packed up Rose's gown, makeup and some hair accessories.
+Her suitcase was placed in the back of her SUV and her gown was hung carefully in the back with Rita Anne watching over it.
+Taking a deep breath, Rose climbed into the driver's seat and looked over at the house as her mother locked it up.
 They'd checked the place over to make sure they weren't forgetting anything at least twice, but her mother had insisted checking one more time.

-Suddenly a car pulled up on the street and a man in his mid twenties in a cheap suit stepped out.
-He noticed them in the jeep and his eyes widened with a hint of panic.
+Suddenly a car pulled up on the street and a man in his mid-twenties in a cheap suit stepped out.
+He noticed them in the SUV and his eyes widened with a hint of panic.
 Rose watched him rushed up to her window in the mirrors and lowered the window when he gently tapped on it.

 "Excuse me," the man said quickly.
 "But I have a message for Rose Tyler.
 Our instructions were to be certain it was delivered this morning.
 Is she around?"

 With widening eyes, Rose glanced at the logo on the man's satchel and grinned.
 "I'm Rose Tyler," she answered quickly.
 "It's a letter from the Wallace Estate right?"

 "Yes," the man replied with a look of relief.
 Through the open window, he handed Rose the notice of receipt which she signed quickly before cheerfully taking the letter from him.
 "Thank you, Miss Tyler," he added as she stepped back from the SUV.
 "I'm glad I caught you."

 "Me too," Rose answered as she started tearing open the envelope.
 "Have a good day."
 Rose didn't bother to watch him go as she pulled out the letter.

 "What is that?"
 Rita Anne asked, leaning forward as much as she could manage.